shawn-nyk/tp/docs/UserGuide.md

 Note: You must be on the **Profile** tab in order to execute these commands.

-Your user profile can contain 3 categories of information.
+Your profile can contain 3 categories of information.

 Valid `CATEGORY` specifiers:
 - `achievement`